tdpearson/example_shareok_scraping/README.md

-This is an example of scraping articles from ShareOK by collection and department.
+# This is an example of scraping articles from ShareOK by collection and department.

+## Requirements
+* Python 3
+* requests
+* Beautifulsoup4
+* Jupyter notebook